-Multiple random influences during a measurement added to your measured value will lead to a Gaussian distribution, if you plot the probability for a measured value to occur versus the values.
+Multiple random influences during a measurement form a Gaussian distribution, when added to each other, if you plot the probability for a measured value to occur versus the values.
 The most likely value is the value without random error or noise.
 The bigger the deviation from the true value the less likely is the value to occur.
-The noise generally has a normal distribution.
+Noise generally has a normal distribution.

 The precision describes how broad this distribution is.
 The lower the precision the further values deviate from the noise free value.
 If you wouldn’t use a potentiostat but a shotgun, the precision would describe the scattering of the projectiles.
 This means the precision also describes the repeatability.

 A nice property of a normally distributed noise is that it is symmetric with the noise free value as the center.
 If you perform the same measurement multiple times and then average the measured values, the average of the measurement should be closer to the noise free value than most of the single values.
 The reduction of the noise performed this way is proportional to the square root of N, where N is the number of collected samples.

 Potentiostats and other instruments exploit this property be recording many values, averaging them and then returning the average as the measured value.
 So, when you see a single point in your measurement, most likely these are hundreds yf samples averaged to form this one value.
 How many samples were used to make a point of your measurement depends on technique specific parameters and the instrument’s Sampling Rate.